-To help avoid unpleasant surprises and get in front of your total cost of ownership, here are three key questions you should be asking when searching for the right sales platform for your business.
+To help avoid unpleasant surprises and get in front of your total cost of ownership (TCO), here are three key questions you should be asking when searching for the right sales platform for your business.

-What does the training and implementation process look like?
+1. What does the training and implementation process look like?

 When faced with these two choices, it’s important to consider these follow-up questions:

 - Will your consultant be paid by the hour to implement your sales solution?
 If so, keep in mind that it benefits the consultant if the process drags out for an extended period of time.

 - What are the overhead costs associated with hiring an internal resource to oversee deployment?